 A backup line gives protection to the investors of a company if the company defaults on the commercial paper it offers.
 Commercial paper is an unsecured short-term debt security that a company offers to its investors rather than issuing them bonds or stocks.
 Commercial papers have a maturity period of less than a year, their redemption value is often their face value amount.
 Usually, a company with a high credit rating engages in this type of arrangement.
 In a case where the company defaults on its commercial paper, a backup line can offer protection to the investors.

-A Little More on What is a Backup Line of Credit
+How Does a Backup Line of Credit Work?

 A backup line is a Line of Credit (LOC) in which a company that offers commercial papers to its investors is required to pay a fee to a bank.
 The fee paid to a bank is an exchange for a backup line that protects its investors in case of default by the company.
 The bank uses the backup line to settle the company's commercial papers.
 A company that pays a fee in exchange for a backup line can either cover all of its commercial paper by the backup line or a part of it.
 Companies with high credit ratings use backup lines as an effective plan to pay off commercial paper in a case of default.